Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/6_git/_index.en.md

 Save the file and commit the changes.

 Say we want to quickly modify our octocat art by adding an extra line for a caption.
-Add a new line to the end of the octocat vector by typing the following in the console:
+Create a new script called `octocat_modify.R` and add the following code to it:

+    # to add a caption to octocat

+    octocat = readLines("./octocat.txt")

     octocat = c(octocat, "ASCII Art of the Octocat Mascot for Github")

+    writeChar(octocat, "./octocat.txt")

+Save the file, execute it, and commit it.
 We use `c()` here to combine octocat with our caption, and then assign it back to our `octocat` object.
-Let's save out updated version using the following in the console:

-    writeChar(octocat, "./octocat.txt")

 Great, now we have out data updated, let's open up our `octocat_print.R` and run it again to see our beautiful art again.

-Ugh, oh.
+Uh-oh.
 It doesn't work anymore.
 You may have noticed we used the wrong function to save out modified `octocat` object (we used `writeChar` rather than `writeLines`).
 That's fine, we can load the data in again in our `octocat_load.R` script... but we can't because we changed that script to use out local copy which we just broke.

+Time to power up the time machine.

+### 6. Time Travel for Beginners

+In the git pane, click on the "History" button to open up the git timeline.
+The history window is broken in to to main parts.
+At the top you have your git timeline, which shows all of your commits in this project.
+The timeline shows you commit messages, the author of those commits, when the commit happened, and an "SHA" which you can think of as a unique ID for that commit.
+On the bottom is the **diff** or "difference" window.
+It will show you what files were changed in that commit, and *how* they changes.
+Sections in green were added, while sections in red were removed.

+Find the commit in the timeline where we changed `octocat_load.R`.
+Inside the **diff** window, on the box labeled `octocat_load.R`, click on the "View file @ \########" button in the upper right of the box.
+This will open the file as it was when you committed it.
+Use this to fix our current script.

   [Overview]: #overview
   [Problem Sets]: #problem-sets